A teenage girl works on multiple devices to make a school project perfect

 Set healthy goals and boundaries

-Understanding the difference between reasonable and unreasonable expectations can help you to create healthy boundaries.
+Understanding the difference between reasonable and unrealistic expectations can help you create healthy boundaries.
 When it comes to goals, make sure they’re SMART: specific, measurable, achievable, relevant, and time-bound.
+If you’re holding yourself to a standard that isn’t SMART, you may be trying to meet an unrealistic expectation (because remember, the goal should be achievable).

 Practice self-care